commercionetwork/commercionetwork/docs/README.md

 #### How can I get COM tokens?

-COM Token are reserved to the founders of the chain , infrastructure operators (Validators)
+COM Token are reserved to infrastructure operators (aka Validators) and power users

 If you are interested in becoming a validator contact info@commercio.network